pshaddel/redbull/solution.md

 - For our Login page we have to use a CSRF token to prevent CSRF attacks.
 - We are going to use HTTPS in production.

+- Pagination
+- Implement something to check requests to 3rd party services times.
+If it is too long we should retry the request.

 ### Error Handling